damiencarbery/quotes/quotes.md

 ---

-"There is a difference between your mind saying you can’t and your body saying you can’t." - Unknown
+"There is a difference between your mind saying you can't and your body saying you can't." - Unknown

 ---